eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 Trusted Lists, if there are multiple.
 Wallet Providers will choose which Trusted Lists they need to subscribe to, for example depending on the Member State(s) they are operating in.
-It is however mandatory to possess all Attestation Provider CA Trusted Lists, as Wallet Units must support all QEAA Providers and PuB-EAA Providers in the EUDI Wallet ecosystem.
+It is however mandatory to possess all Attestation Provider Access CA Trusted Lists, as Wallet Units must support all QEAA Providers and PuB-EAA Providers in the EUDI Wallet ecosystem.

 To start the process of requesting a PID or an attestation, the User directs the